 So, take a time-out.
 Step outside the room for a little while.
 Gather your thoughts.
 Remind yourself how you committed to stop getting angry.

 Remember that your child’s not trying to piss you off.
-They are simply being kids.
+They are simply kids.

-Take a few deep breaths while you come up with a gameplan.
-Don’t fast forward 10 years and think that your child is going to turn out as a psychopath for shoving his sister.
+Take a few deep breaths while you come up with a game plan.
+Don’t fast forward 10 years and think that your child will turn out as a psychopath for shoving his sister.